-Toronto Metropolitan University (TMU), formerly Ryerson University, is making history by launching the brand-new TMU MD program in Brampton, Ontario.
+Toronto Metropolitan University (TMU), formerly Ryerson University, has launched a new TMU MD program in Brampton, Ontario.
 This exciting addition to Ontario’s medical education landscape aims to address the growing demand for healthcare professionals in the province.
 The TMU MD program is set to offer a unique blend of medical education and community-focused training.

 In this spotlight, we’ll explore everything you need to know about TMU’s new medical school, including admission requirements, curriculum highlights, and what sets it apart from other MD programs in Canada.